kris007iron/my-platform/README.md

 - **Data Fetching in app.js**: Update the URL in the `fetch` function to match the endpoint of your backend.

+-  **Handling email form endpoint**: Remember to update this field to get emails from people who will contact you.

 ## Conclusion

 Feel free to explore and modify the code to suit your needs.
-If you have any feedback or suggestions, please leave a comment and share it with your fellow programmers.
+If you have any feedback or suggestions, please comment and share them with your fellow programmers.

 Happy coding! 🚀